Course Criteria

 • 1.00 - 2.00 Credits

-MUSC 2070 provides sophomore-level instruction on a musical instrument for Music Majors.
+MUSC 1055 provides freshman-level individual instruction on a musical instrument for Music Majors.
 Through the study of different periods and styles of music, students learn music theory related to their instrument, performance technique, and the cultural/historical context of those works of music.
-Required video taping and recital performances give students an opportunity to evaluate their skills.
-A maximum of 4 credit hours of Applied Music may be used by the student whose area of emphasis is music certifiable toward the Associate of Arts degree in a single instrument or in voice.
+Students evaluate their skills through required video recording and recital performances.
 Students should practice a minimum of 12 hours/week.
-Prerequisite: Completion of MUSC 1055 (2 credits) and permission of instructor for scheduling purposes only. (.5 lect, 1 lab for 1 credit, 1 lect., 2 lab for 2 credits).
-ARTS Baritone/Euphonium, Bass, Cello, Clarinet, Flute, French Horn, Guitar, Oboe, Percussion, Piano, Saxophone, Trombone, Trumpet, Tuba, Viola, Violin, Voice.
-Individualized instruction in various instruments is dependent upon availability of qualified instructors.
+Permission of instructor required for scheduling purposes only. (.5 lect. for 1 credit, 1 lect. for 2 credits) ARTS Baritone/Euphonium Bass Cello Clarinet Flute French Horn Guitar Oboe Percussion Piano Saxophone Trombone Trumpet Tuba Viola Violin Voice Individualized instruction in various instruments is dependent upon availability of qualified instructors.

-Fremont County Band is a performance-oriented course designed to study and rehearse/perform standard concert band literature encompassing periods of music history from the Renaissance through Contemporary.
-Musicians develop skills in sight reading, music theory, and instrumental technique within the ensemble setting.
+College Band is a performance-oriented course designed to study and rehearse/perform standard concert band literature encompassing periods of music history from the Renaissance through Contemporary.
+Students develop skills in sight reading, music theory, and instrumental technique within the ensemble setting.
 Band members evaluate music performed using recordings (video and audio) of concerts.
 In addition members evaluate recorded examples of literature the band is currently rehearsing.
 Each musical work is performed with consideration to its cultural/historical context.
-This course may be repeated for a maximum of two credits applicable toward graduation.
-Prerequisites: Prior instrumental experience and instructor's permission.
-(1 lab)
+This course may be repeated for a maximum of four credits applicable toward graduation. (.5 lect. ,1 lab) ARTS

 To find college, community college and university courses by keyword, enter some or all of the following, then select the Search button.